- Home

 Recognising its historic foundations, Pluckley Church of England Primary School preserves and develops its religious character in accordance with the principles of the Church of England and in partnership with the Church at parish and diocesan level.

-At Pluckley Church of England Primary School we utilise the ‘Windows, Mirrors, Doors’ strategy designed by Liz Mills to broaden and deepen understanding about spiritual learning.
+At Pluckley Church of England Primary School we utilise the ‘Windows, Mirrors, Doors’ strategy designed by Liz Mills to broaden and deepen understanding about spiritual learning throughout our curriculum.
 Through our use of this strategy we will encourage children to think about inspirational experiences, challenge them to ask searching questions and prompt them to consider some possible opportunities for response.

 The window symbolises ‘looking out’ at the ‘Ows’ or ‘Wows’ of life; things that are ‘awe-full’ and make us wonder and be grateful and things that are ‘awful’ and make us wonder and ask questions.
 In this stage, children are taught about or asked to recall inspirational or significant people and events that have demonstrated the ‘theme' or 'value' in action.